x-t/x220-catalina-efi/README.md

 ## Issue - Audio

+*This part is outdated, at this point you most likely have audio working.
+Follow issue #1.
+I just don't have the time to try myself.
+[Link to kexts](https://github.com/x-t/x220-catalina-efi/files/3701053/Kexts.zip).*

 Audio doesn't work, at all.
 Tried `AppleHDA_20672.kext` and [AppleALC](https://github.com/acidanthera/AppleALC) with [Lilu](https://github.com/acidanthera/Lilu), neither can output any audio.

 ![No output devices](https://i.arxius.io/62337b3b.png)